Email FacebookTwitterMenu burgerClose thin

 Why?
 Because every dollar you can save in your 40s translates to more spending power you’ll have in retirement.
 Saving in your 40s is particularly important if you waited to start saving.
 By keeping your spending in check and saving more, you can minimize the odds of having your nest egg fall short after you retire.

 If you’re still dealing with debt at this point, it might be wise to make eliminating those payments a top priority.
-Refinancing your mortgage or student loans or consolidating high-interest credit card debt might help speed up the payment process so you’re spending less each month.
+Refinancing your mortgage or student loans or consolidating high-interest debt might help speed up the payment process so you’re spending less each month.

-The Bottom Line
+Bottom Line

 3 Foolproof Ways to Build Wealth in Your 40s

 Once you turn 40, you might feel as though you have a lot less time left to prepare for retirement.
 That’s why it’s important to take action and be proactive about saving.
 Covering your insurance needs, streamlining your expenses and looking for alternate ways to generate income can put you on the right track for your 40s and beyond.
+Beyond that, working with a financial advisor to create the right investment strategy for you can be key to your long-term success.

 Tips on Investing